Considering adding dental SEO to your digital marketing strategy?

 - Dentist Registry

 And there are more.
-Do a Google search on “dentist directory” or words to that effect and you’ll likely find others.
+Do a Google search on “dentist directory” and you’ll likely find others.

 You’ll have to go through the process of manually adding your listing to each of those directories.
 If that’s too tedious, offload the task to an assistant.
 It might even be a good idea to hire a virtual assistant (VA) for that sort of thing.